MingLyu-byte/MingLyu-byte.github.io/_posts/2019-11-01-Emojinator.md

 	<figcaption>Model Summary</figcaption>
 </figure>

-The advantage of using transfer learning is that the pretrained model has learned quite a lot from other images and it saves us a lot of training time.
+### Customized Model and Keras HyperParameter Tuning
 We also tried the customized convolutional neural network and train the model from scratch with hyperparameters tuning using keras tuner.

-### Customized Model and Keras HyperParameter Tuning
+Below is the code section.

 {% highlight python %}
 {% raw %}